Services for multiple location businesses.

-Calathea plants are so famous and popular as indoor plants because they are relatively easy to care for.
+Calathea plants are popular as indoor plants because they are relatively easy to care for.
 They can be planted in a variety of planters and locations.
 This means they can be placed in a variety of locations.
-Some of the key requirements for most species of calathea plants include:
+Some of the key requirements for most species of Calathea plants include:

 Calathea growth depends on the type of Calathea plant you have in your home or business.
 Like a lot of low light plants, Calathea tend to grow fairly slowly.
 They are considered to grow at a moderately fast rate, but they will not grow and spread out over their pots and become a problem.
 In fact, Calathea plants usually will only grow to about 2 feet in height and then stop.
 After that, the only pruning you need to do is that of yellow, crispy, or brown leaves.

 As for flowers, Calathea do often bloom in the wild, but they tend not to bloom much indoors.
 There are some exceptions, such as the C. crocata species of Calathea, which can produce beautiful orange colored flowers.
 Most of the other species of Calathea plants just have bright, colorful green leaves with other colors (such as purple) on the underside of their leaves.